 One of the reasons Marie wanted to make The Basic Cozy Grammar Course was to show how grammar—the technique of speaking and writing—can enhance creativity.
-We thus wanted to start the New Year by sharing an excerpt from Lesson 4 of The Basic Cozy Grammar Course in which Marie shows how knowledge of grammar can help make our sentences, and our writing, more interesting.
+Here's an excerpt from Lesson 4 of The Basic Cozy Grammar Course in which Marie shows how knowledge of grammar can help make our sentences, and our writing, more interesting.

 The secret, as she explains, has to do with where we place the subject in a sentence.